Poet Len Pennie hosts award ceremony recognising all those who champion Scots language

-The Awards took place at Broughty Ferry’s Gardyne Theatre in Dundee and recognised the heroic efforts and work of all those who champion Scots’ unique culture, music and words.
+The Awards took place at Broughty Ferry’s Gardyne Theatre and recognised the efforts and work of those who champion Scots’ unique culture, music and words.

-She has said in the past that her grandparents are the ones she has to thank for getting her into Scots, providing her with not only the words, but the confidence to say them.
+She has said in the past that her grandparents were the ones she had to thank for getting her into Scots, providing her with not only the words, but the confidence to say them.

 Scots Speaker o’ the year, sponsored by Scots Language Centre, was won by Iona Fyfe, while Scots Teacher o’ the year went to Kerry Fraser from Perth High School.